Neo San wants to decentralise India’s waste management by making incinerators more efficient

 As time passed, their paths crossed frequently, and Bagrecha decided to join the team D’rozario had put in place to develop an incinerator meant to target a specific kind of waste.

-They zeroed in on the name Neo San, which brings together two things the duo is passionate about—the Matrix series, where the protagonist goes by the name Neo, and sanitation.
+They zeroed in on the name Neo San, which brings together two things the duo is passionate about—the Matrix series, where the protagonist, Neo, breaks away from the existing system, and sanitation.

 After establishing Neo San in 2022 as a private limited company, D’rozario focused on technology, while Bagrecha focused on ground research and understanding the marketing side.